no images were found

-Amelia’s Magazine was printed biannually for 5 years from 2004-2009 across 10 issues, many of which are now collectors’ items sought after by creatives across the world.
-Amelia’s Magazine online is now the place to come for exclusive articles on the best underground creative projects in the worlds of art, fashion, music, illustration, photography, craft and design.
+Amelia’s Magazine was printed biannually for 5 years from 2004-2009 across 10 issues, ailment many of which are now collectors’ items sought after by creatives across the world.
+Amelia’s Magazine online is now the place to come for exclusive articles on the best underground creative projects in the worlds of art, approved fashion, drug music, illustration, photography, craft and design.
 Amelia’s Magazine is updated daily in four sections: art, fashion, music and earth.

 The earth section covers creative grassroots environmental and ethical projects alongside imaginative direct action against the causes of Climate Change.
 How does this fit in I hear you cry?
 Over the years Amelia’s love for the natural world – fostered by many years of camping and spending as much time as possible outdoors – has seeped into everything she does with the result that she is no longer able to disseminate information that doesn’t take into account our profoundly interlinked relationship with the world around us.
 Thus the concept of Creativity in the Climate of Change was born, and all sections of the website seek to take this idea into account.